AdamRisberg/react-image-magnifiers/README.md

 ## GlassMagnifier Props

-**allowOverFlow:** Allows the magnifying glass to spill out over the edges of the component.
+**allowOverflow:** Allows the magnifying glass to spill out over the edges of the component.
 Type: boolean, Default: true.

 **magnifierBorderColor:** Color of the magnifying glass border.
 Accepts any valid CSS color.
 Type: string, Default: "rgba(255,255,255,.5)".